biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:groups.md

 </java>

-and all Hetatom groups by <java>
+The Hetatom groups are access in a similar fashion: <java>

 `           chain.getAtomGroups("hetatm");`

 </java>

-since all 3 types of groups are implementing the Group interface you can also iterate over all groups and check for the instance type:
+Since all 3 types of groups are implementing the Group interface, you can also iterate over all groups and check for the instance type:

 <java>